 Effective October 1, 2019, the regulatory shift to the Patient-Driven Payment Model (PDPM) represents a critical step in the journey towards value-based care for Skilled Nursing Facilities (SNFs).
 PDPM is a new case-mix centric model which focuses on the patient’s condition and resulting care needs rather than on the volume of care provided to determine Medicare Part A payment.
 This shifts payments from a Fee-For-Service (FFS) to a Fee-For-Value (FFV) payment model: ONLY outcomes matter!

-Here are some of the ways that reimbursements will be affected under PDPM:
+Some of the ways reimbursements are affected under PDPM:

 - Payment is determined through the combination of six payment components.
 Five of the components are case-mix adjusted, including physical therapy (PT), occupational therapy (OT), speech-language pathology (SLP), the non-therapy ancillary (NTA) services, and nursing.
 Additionally, there is a non-case-mix adjusted component to cover the utilization of SNF resources that do not vary according to patient characteristics.